c16192/othello_cpp/README.md

 ## About the project
 This is an implementation of the board game Othello in C++.
 You can play human against human, human against computer, or computer against computer.
-The computer agent has a basic Deep Q Network implementation (although currently it does not save and load the model, so it behaves like a random bot without training).
+The computer agent has a basic Deep Q Network implementation.
+Disclaimer: I have not evaluated the performance of it since training will take a long time, so there is no guarantee that this is bug-free.

 The human vs human implementation does not depend on any external libraries.
 The DQN agent is implemented using [LibTorch](https://pytorch.org/cppdocs/), an C++ API of PyTorch.